wayneeseguin/graft/doc/operators.md

-## What are all the Spruce operators?
+## What are all the graft operators?

-> **Enhanced Parser Note**: Spruce now uses an enhanced parser by default that supports additional expression operators.
+> **Enhanced Parser Note**: graft now uses an enhanced parser by default that supports additional expression operators.
 See the [Expression Operators](expression-operators.md) section for details on boolean logic, comparisons, ternary operator, and more.

 > **New Features**:
 > - **[Nested Expressions](nested-expressions.md)** - Operators can now be nested within other operators for powerful compositions